Castleblayney, Keady and Armagh Railway: History

-In 1899 a Bill was presented to Parliament to build a railway linking Kingscourt on the Midland Great Western Railway (MGW) with Armagh on the Great Northern Railway (GNR).
+In 1899 a bill was presented to Parliament to build a railway linking Kingscourt on the Midland Great Western Railway (MGW) with Armagh on the Great Northern Railway (GNR).
 It was defeated.

-The next year Parliament passed an Act to incorporate the Kingscourt, Keady and Armagh Railway Company, but the new company was unable to begin construction.
+The next year Parliament passed the Kingscourt, Keady and Armagh Railway Act 1900 (63 & 64 Vict. c. ccxc) to incorporate the Kingscourt, Keady and Armagh Railway Company, but the new company was unable to begin construction.
 Instead it reached agreement with the GNR to build the 28 mi section between Castleblayney and Armagh, and abandoned the planned section between Castleblayney and Kingscourt.
-A new bill in 1902 reincorporated it as the Castleblayney, Keady and Armagh Railway Company.
+The Castleblayney Keady and Armagh Railway Act 1902 (2 Edw.
+7. c. cvi) reincorporated it as the Castleblayney, Keady and Armagh Railway Company.

 Construction began in 1903; the first passenger services did not run until 31 May 1909, when the 10 mi between Armagh and Keady was opened, although goods trains had started in March 1908.
-The 8 mi section between Castleblayney and Keady was opened on 11 November 1910, and the GNR (which was working the line) took over the company on 1 June 1911.
-The line attracted some freight but passenger traffic was light.
+The 8 mi section between Castleblayney and Keady was opened on 11 November 1910, and the GNR (which was working the line) took over the company on 1 June 1911 under the Great Northern Railway (Ireland) Act 1911 (1 & 2 Geo.
+5. c. vi) The line attracted some freight but passenger traffic was light.
 Some passenger services were worked by a push–pull train formed of a single coach worked by a locomotive such as a BT class 4-4-0T dating from the 1880s.
 Freight trains were commonly worked by UG class 0-6-0s.